MilklessCereal/Real-Time-Fruit-Classifier-using-Webcam/README.md

-# 🍎 Real-Time Fruit Classification with MobileNetV2
+# Real-Time Fruit Classification with MobileNetV2
-Transfer Learning + Real-Time Webcam Inference (Google Colab)
+Transfer Learning + Real-Time Webcam Inference in Google Colab

 ## 🚀 Project Overview
 This project implements a real-time multi-class fruit classification system using transfer learning with MobileNetV2 and live webcam inference.